 Do not share dishes, drinking glasses, cups or eating utensils with other people in your home.
-After using these items, we recommend washing them thoroughly with soap and water, putting them in the dishwasher for cleaning, or washing them in the sink.
+After using these items, we recommend washing them thoroughly with soap and water or putting them in the dishwasher for cleaning.

 Use your own toothbrushes, towels, washcloths or bed linen.

 Do not share food and drinks.
 Someone in your home can prepare your food, but we recommend not preparing food for others.
-Wash your clothing and dishes separate to others in your home.
+Wash your clothing and dishes separate from others in your home.

-Make sure you use separate towels from other people in your house, both for drying yourself after bathing or showering and for hand-hygiene purposes.
+Make sure you use separate towels from other people in your house.
+Both for drying yourself after bathing or showering and for drying your hands after washing them.
 Ask your family and whānau or the people you live with to use their own towels and keep them separate.

 We recommend doing your own laundry.

-Dirty laundry that has been in contact with a sick person can be washed with other people’s items.
+You can wash dirty laundry that has been in contact with a sick person with other people’s items.

 Do not shake dirty laundry.
 This minimises the possibility of dispersing the virus.
 It may be easier for someone else to fold and put away clean laundry items such as towels and tea towels.
-They can also provide a supply of laundry items to you.
+They can also provide you with laundry items.